-The Bachelor of Arts (Ministry) program of study is designed to train students for multiple types of ministries.
+The Bachelor of Arts (Ministry) program of study is designed to train students for multiple forms of Christian ministry.
 In addition to excellent classroom instruction, during their fourth year B.A.
-(Ministry) complete a four-month students Supervised Ministry Experience under the direct supervision of a qualified ministry leader in their field of study.
-During this time, students are exposed to the broad range of ministries within a local or international church or parachurch ministry.
+(Ministry) students complete a four-month Supervised Ministry Experience under the direct supervision of a qualified ministry leader in their field of study.
+During this time, students are exposed to the broad range of hands-on ministry experience within a local or international church or parachurch ministry.
 This Supervised Ministry Experience gives opportunity for students to sharpen and focus ministry skills learned in the classroom.
-Students are also required to complete a minimum of three student ministry assignments during their four-year degree program.
+Students are also required to complete a minimum of three practicum credits during their four-year degree program.

 Students completing the B.A.
 (Ministry) degree will meet the academic requirements for licensing in The Wesleyan Church.
 Some major courses of study contain the academic requirements for ordination in The Wesleyan Church; students in other majors may elect to add the additional courses as electives.
 In most cases, students can still complete the degree in four years.
-All Wesleyan students enrolled in the B.A.
-(Ministry) degree are required to take Wesleyan History and Discipline (HI 403).
+All students enrolled in the B.A.
+(Ministry) degree are required to take a history and polity course that focuses on their home denomination.